Direct rule (Northern Ireland): History

 The system of direct rule was originally introduced on 28 March 1972 under the terms of the UK's Northern Ireland (Temporary Provisions) Act 1972, which also suspended the Parliament of Northern Ireland ("Stormont").

 The Northern Irish administration under Brian Faulkner had refused to allow control of security in the province to be transferred to London.
 As a consequence, the British government under Edward Heath announced on 24 March 1972 that devolved government in Northern Ireland would be suspended.

-Responsibility for Northern Ireland within the Cabinet had until then rested with the Home Secretary, but was now transferred to the new post of Secretary of State for Northern Ireland, heading the Northern Ireland Office.
+Responsibility for Northern Ireland within the Cabinet had until then rested with the home secretary, but was now transferred to the new post of Secretary of State for Northern Ireland, heading the Northern Ireland Office.
 Several new junior government ministers were created to politically head the NI government departments.

 The British Government sought to establish a Northern Ireland Assembly in 1973 (under the Sunningdale Agreement; this was brought down by Unionist action), in 1982 (this time boycotted by Nationalists), and more recently under the terms of the Good Friday Agreement of 1998.
 Each time, the intention in principle was that the Assembly would take over the political governance of Northern Ireland, and that direct rule would thus come to an end.
 The results of the Good Friday Agreement were the most successful at achieving this; however, the Assembly was nevertheless suspended (and direct rule re-imposed) for over three months starting in February 2000, twice briefly in August and September of 2001, and again from October 2002 until the spring of 2007.

 Since the St Andrews Agreement in 2006, Westminster no longer has the power to suspend the Assembly without the enactment of further primary legislation.

 Instances of direct rule following the Good Friday Agreement

-The assembly has been suspended five times since the signing of the Good Friday Agreement in accordance with the Northern Ireland Act 2000.
+The assembly has been suspended five times since the signing of the Good Friday Agreement in accordance with the Northern Ireland Act 2000 (c.
+1).
 The periods of suspension were: